-Dental bone graft is used to maintain or build back up volume of bone where a tooth may be missing or will be taken out.
-Dental implants are much more commonly recommended for missing teeth nowadays than dental bridges, which require adequate volume of bone.
-The surrounding bone is what allows your body to grow around the dental implant and the ability for a tooth to be placed on top for you to chew on.
+Dental bone graft is used to maintain or build back up the volume of bone where a tooth may be missing or will be taken out.
+With the rise in the recommendation of dental implants for missing teeth over dental bridges, adequate bone volume becomes essential.
+The surrounding bone plays a pivotal role in allowing your body to integrate with the dental implant, providing a robust foundation for the artificial tooth on which you chew.

-There are many different sources of bone that can be used.
-Your own bone would be the most ideal, but can be invasive to retrieve it.
-The type of bone graft used can depend on the site and the amount of missing bone you might have.
-Dr. Taher is thoroughly trained in dental bone grafting and he would be happy to answer all your questions on the topic.
+There are several sources of bone that can be considered for grafting.
+Using your own bone remains the gold standard, although acquiring it can be invasive.
+The choice of bone graft often depends on the site and the extent of the missing bone.
+At Taher Family Dental, Dr. Taher is proficiently trained in dental bone grafting and welcomes any queries on the subject.

 Dental bone grafting is a surgical approach used to augment the jawbone, primarily supporting dental implants or post-extraction jawbone regeneration.
 Two primary types of bone grafts dominate the scene:

 - Autografts: Derived from the patient’s own bone, typically from areas like the hip or chin.

 According to the American Association of Oral and Maxillofacial Surgeons, the U.S. witnesses over 1 million bone graft procedures annually.
 Predominantly, these are sought to:

 - Rectify jaw deformities (20%).

 A study in the Journal of the American Dental Association accentuated the efficacy of bone grafting in supporting dental implants and reviving the jawbone.
 The success trajectory of bone grafting remains high, with most cases achieving seamless integration with the adjacent bone.